jamboxgames/website/terms.md

 2.7.
 There shall be a free trial period of 30 days and the Platform Fees shall be charged post the expiration of the trial period.

 2.8.
-The details of the Subscription Fees are listed in Schedule A - Executed Order Form, attached to the present Agreement.
+The details of the Subscription Fees are listed in Schedule A - Executed Order Form which will be signed by both parties before the end of the trial period and be attached to the present Agreement.

 2,9.
 The Subscription Fees shall be paid in advance.
 The details of the advance payments are also listed in “Schedule A,” attached to the present Agreement.